kolarski/s/README.md

 > "This tiny tool saves me at least 15 minutes of frustration every day."

 > "I installed this on our entire team's machines.
 Everyone loves it."

+<a name="terminal-sessions"></a>

+## Terminal Sessions Explained

+### What are Terminal Sessions?

+Terminal sessions (via tools like `screen` or `tmux`) let you:

+- **Keep processes running** even after you disconnect from SSH or close your terminal
+- **Resume your work** exactly where you left off
+- **Run multiple terminal windows** within a single connection
+- **Share terminal sessions** with teammates for collaboration

+If you're using SSH to connect to servers or running long processes that you don't want to lose when your connection drops, terminal sessions are essential.

+### New to Terminal Sessions?

+If you've never used terminal sessions before, here's what you can do once you're inside a session:

+- **Run commands that continue even if you disconnect** - Start long processes and they'll keep running after you close your terminal
+- **Create multiple terminal windows** (Ctrl+A, C) - Work in different contexts without opening new terminals
+- **Switch between windows** (Ctrl+A, 0-9) - Toggle between your windows like tabs
+- **Disconnect and reconnect later** exactly where you left off (Ctrl+A, D to detach)
+- **Get help anytime** - Press Ctrl+A, ? for the complete help menu

+`s` makes all of this ridiculously simple by providing an intuitive interface to these powerful features.

 ## <a name="installation"></a>Installation